GokulBakkiyarasu/DadJokes/README.md

-Here's a README file template for your Dad Jokes React project based on the provided example:

----

 # Dad Jokes 😂

 Dad Jokes is a fun web application that serves up classic dad jokes to lighten your day.
 Users can enjoy a series of randomly generated dad jokes and rate them with a thumbs-up or thumbs-down.